-Exclusions: Unavailable to students with credit for MIKM363, AN/S363 or HERT363.
+Unavailable to students with credit for MIKM363, AN/S363 or HERT363

-This course examines how languages change when in contact as well as the very serious process of language death, which is now happening on a global scale.
+Cross-listed with AN/S3214 This course examines how languages change when in contact as well as the very serious process of language death, which is now happening on a global scale.
 Discussion also focuses on suggested solutions to the rapid loss of linguistic diversity.
 Languages such as Mi'kmaq and Cape Breton Gaelic are highlighted for analysis.